Ruelle's zeta function for non-Archimedean rational maps: Introduction

 These results are stated for $\mathbb{Q}_p$ or $\mathbb{C}_p$ just for convenience.
 All results for $\mathbb{Q}_p$ can be generalized to any non-Archimedean locally compact field with characteristic $0$ (for example, finite extensions of $\mathbb{Q}_p$), while all results for $\mathbb{C}_p$ can be generalized to any non-Archimedean field which is algebraically closed.

-On the other hand, the classical Ruelle's zeta function for $\mathbb{C}$-valued functions would be needed for the calculation of the Hausdorff dimension of the Julia set, and due to the nature of non-Archimedean geometry such calculation would be much simpler than the Archimedean case for post critically finite maps, which we will outline towards the end of the paper.
+On the other hand, the classical Ruelle's zeta function for $\mathbb{C}$-valued functions would be needed for the calculation of the Hausdorff dimension of the Julia set, and due to the nature of non-Archimedean geometry such calculation would be much simpler than the Archimedean case, which we will outline towards the end of the paper.

 In Section 2, we will introduce notation and provide some background for the main results.
 In Section 3, we will prove Theorem~\ref{lsy}, which primarily uses the fact that $\mathbb{C}_p$ is algebraically closed.
 In Section 4, we will study Ruelle's zeta function for subhyperbolic rational maps on $\mathbb{Q}_p$ and prove Theorem~\ref{main2}, by utilizing the Markov coding in~\cite{hsia2025zeta} and results from non-Archimedean functional analysis.
 And lastly, in Section 5, we will calculate the Hausdorff dimension for the Julia sets of subhyperbolic rational maps on $\mathbb{Q}_p$ (Theorem \ref{dim}), via the Markov coding in~\cite{hsia2025zeta}.